KonradKurczynski/ValidMLInference/functionality.md

 ----------

 - **`generated_var`** (`str`, optional)\
-Name of the binary treatment variable.
+Name of the binary ML-generated variable.
 If not specified, defaults to the first variable.
 - **`k`** (`int`, optional, default: `2`)\
 Number of components in the Gaussian mixture model.
 - **`homosked`** (`bool`, optional, default: `False`)\